 (from Stirzaker).
 We draw a hand of five cards.
-The number of pairs in this hand is a random variable, which takes the values 0,1,2 (depending on which hand we draw)
+The number of pairs in this hand is a random variable, which takes the values 0, 1, 2 (depending on which hand we draw)

-A function of a discrete random variable is also a discrete random variable.
+A function that takes a discrete random variable to a set of numbers is also a discrete random variable.